MARS3256/copilot-text-manager-mcp/README.md

 @agent paste the copied code to line 50 in main.py
 ```

+**Note**: Line changes are not visually highlighted in GitHub Copilot Chat like they are in VS Code.
+To see the actual file modifications, use git version control commands (`git diff`, `git status`) to track changes.
+The affected line numbers are displayed in the command output for reference.

+*Visual diff highlighting in Copilot Chat is planned for a future release.*

 ## Why Use This?
 - **Token Efficient**: Move code instead of regenerating
 - **Preserves Context**: Tracks source file and line numbers